 If major ductwork modification or repair is involved in your HVAC project, you can expect to have crew members navigating their way through attics and crawl spaces to make the repairs or modifications necessary for the new equipment.
 In addition, major ductwork could prolong the completion of the HVAC replacement, so plan accordingly.

 After repairing or modifying the existing ductwork, the crew will begin installing the new equipment to the manufacturer’s specifications.
 Depending on the type of system you choose, the equipment may be installed both inside and outside your home.
 The components installed may include the inside air handler or evaporator, outside compressor or condensing unit, new refrigerant supply lines, thermostat, condensate drain lines, and the condensate pump when applicable.

 In addition, while most HVAC contractors can upgrade wiring and circuit breakers during a typical HVAC installation, major changes to the property’s electrical system and circuitry may require the services of a licensed electrical contractor.

 As with many home improvement projects, unexpected repairs—in addition to your written estimate—can pop up that are necessary to complete the project.
 While our expert estimators are normally excellent at discovering potential problems immediately, on rare occasions, there are things that cannot be assessed until the project has started.
 Our estimators will do their best to make you aware of their concerns during the estimating phase.

 Testing the New AC System

-After all testing is complete, your installers will go over the proper operation of the new system and warranty information as well as answer any questions.
-Nearly all Spurk HVAC Installations, you’ll receive a new thermostat that your installer will teach you how to operate.
+After all, testing is complete, your installers will go over the proper operation of the new system and warranty information as well as answer any questions.
+For nearly all Spurk HVAC Installations, you’ll receive a new thermostat that your installer will teach you how to operate.

 *During periods of colder weather, a return visit may be required for the air conditioning startup when the temperatures rise.